ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <!--

-Everything I've shown you, and more, is available as a Rust library called Blinksy.
+Everything I've shown you, and much more I didn't have time for, is available as a Rust library called Blinksy.

-I hope to help people make art with LEDs.
+I want to help people make art with LEDs.

 -->